ibm-cloud-docs/monitoring/teams/teams.md

 ## Deleting a team
 {: #teams_delete}

-You must have **manager** role to delete a team in a Sysdig instance.
+You must have **manager** role to delete a team in a monitoring instance.

 Complete the following steps to delete a team: